 This is important because WordPress may need to access files in your wp-content directory in order to enable certain functions and if these files or directories are not enabled, errors can occur, or WordPress may simply not be able to save your website changes.

-This brief tutorial explains how to configure permission settings for files and directories on your server.
+This tutorial explains how to configure permission settings for files and directories on your server.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to perform your own backups, then consider getting support services from a WordPress professional, or use WordPress backup plugins.
+If you don’t want to perform manual backups, then get professional WordPress assistance, or use a backup plugin.

-You can read about a great WordPress backup plugin that can fully automate your site backups here:
+You can read about a WordPress backup plugin that we recommend using to perform complete site backups here:

 How To Configure File Permission Settings On Your Server